 a.
-Before Class Pre-Tests > SB Assignments (10%): Sundays by 7:00 p.m.
+Before Class Pre-Tests > SB Assignments (4.5%): See course schedule for the due dates

 SB Assignments are publisher created multiple-choice questions based on chapter concepts.
 You will complete an assessment on multiple concepts per chapter though the number of chapter concepts vary.
 Questions are based on highlighted content in the adaptive textbook; however, you are responsible for all associated chapter content for the midterm and final exam.